GabeScott/standard-works-vault/General Conference/2006 April - The Need for Greater Kindness.md

 That is the end of the story, but there are great statements in that story.
 One is the sorry manner in which his young Mormon associates treated him.

-Next is the manner in which his newfound friend Richard treated him.
+Next is the manner in which his newfound friend, Richard, treated him.
 It was totally opposite from his previous experience.
 It led to his conversion and baptism in the face of terrible odds.

 This kind of miracle can happen and will happen when there is kindness, respect, and love.
 Why do any of us have to be so mean and unkind to others?
 Why can’t all of us reach out in friendship to everyone about us?
 Why is there so much bitterness and animosity?
 It is not a part of the gospel of Jesus Christ.

 We all stumble occasionally.
 We all make mistakes.
-I paraphrase the words of Jesus in the Lord’s Prayer: “And forgive us our trespasses, as we forgive those who trespass against us” (see Matt.
-6:12; Joseph Smith Translation, Matt.
-6:13).
+I paraphrase the words of Jesus in the Lord’s Prayer: “And forgive us our trespasses, as we forgive those who trespass against us” (see [[Matthew 6.12|Matthew 6:12]]; Joseph Smith Translation, Matthew 6:13 \[The Holy Scriptures: Inspired Version\]).

 William W. Phelps, who was close to the Prophet Joseph, betrayed him in 1838, which led to Joseph’s incarceration in Missouri.
 Recognizing the great evil of the thing he had done, Brother Phelps wrote to the Prophet, asking forgiveness.
 The Prophet replied in part as follows:

-“It is true, that we have suffered much in consequence of your behavior—the cup of gall, already full enough for mortals to drink, was indeed filled to overflowing when you turned against us. ...
+“It is true, that we have suffered much in consequence of your behavior—the cup of gall, already full enough for mortals to drink, was indeed filled to overflowing when you turned against us. …

-“However, the cup has been drunk, the will of our Father has been done, and we are yet alive, for which we thank the Lord. ...
+“However, the cup has been drunk, the will of our Father has been done, and we are yet alive, for which we thank the Lord. …

 “Believing your confession to be real, and your repentance genuine, I shall be happy once again to give you the right hand of fellowship, and rejoice over the returning prodigal.